mayurofficial-tech/titanic-data-analysis/README.md

 - Feature understanding

 ## 🎯 Purpose
-This project is created for learning data analysis and portfolio building.
+This project is created for learning data analysis.